What does John 3:15 mean?

 Chapter Summary:

-John chapter 3 is one of the most important in the entire gospel.
-Many crucial ideas are explained in this passage, including the role of Jesus as Savior.
+John chapter 3 is one of the most important passages in the entire gospel.
+Many crucial ideas are explained here, including the role of Jesus as Savior.
 After the loud, public commotion at the temple, John transitions to a quiet, nighttime discussion.
+The speakers are Jesus and a Pharisee, Nicodemus, who is sincerely interested in understanding Jesus' ministry.
 These verses make it clear that Christ—and Christ alone—is the means of salvation for the entire world.
 This text also states that those who reject Jesus are rejecting God.

 Chapter Context:

-The gospel of John is meant to prove that Jesus is God.
+The gospel of John intends to prove that Jesus is God.
 Chapter 3 contains some of the most direct, most important concepts in Christianity.
-The ideas of spiritual rebirth, and the need to believe in Christ, are reinforced by the rest of the information in this gospel.
+The ideas of spiritual rebirth and the necessity of belief in Christ are reinforced by the rest of the information in this gospel.
 John continues to use contrast, moving from the loud and public temple cleansing to the quiet of this conversation.
 After Jesus injects humility into a powerful leader, chapter 4 will transition again, as Jesus gives dignity to an outcast stranger.

 Book Summary: